 Communications, data processing, etc.

-Awarded to those Explorers who complete five years of
+Awarded to those Explorers who complete one year of

 satisfactory service to the program.